Reviewed by Dr. Chad Gilliam PA

 Semaglutide is a medication used to treat type 2 diabetes.
 It mimics the effects of a hormone called glucagon-like peptide-1 (GLP-1).
 This hormone helps regulate blood sugar levels, enhance insulin secretion, and increase feelings of fullness.

-Both sermorelin and semaglutide have been shown to benefit weight loss.
+Both sermorelin and semaglutide + cyanocobalaminhave been shown to benefit weight loss.
 When taken together, they work to enhance these effects:

 - Improved blood sugar control: Sermorelin has been found to increase insulin sensitivity, while semaglutide can improve glycemic control.